 How to book: Reservations are available via OpenTable.

-The largest gentlemen's club in Las Vegas is throwing watch parties for all Raiders games and Monday Night Football.
-Admission includes access to a tailgate buffet and a sponsored open bar.
-Check out the excitement on a big screen with a newly upgraded audio and video system or in the privacy of a VIP skybox.
-If you have tickets to any of the games, Sapphire is offering a free shuttle to and from Allegiant Stadium.
+One of the best strip clubs in Las Vegas is throwing watch parties for all Monday Night Football games.
+Admission includes access to a tailgate buffet, two drink tickets, and all the excitement you can handle on the big screen or in the privacy of a VIP skybox.

 Miracle Mile Shops

 Cabo Wabo Cantina will broadcast games during the entire NFL season on televisions throughout the restaurant, including a 200-inch projection screen and 110-inch video grid.
 Think of the Strip views on the patio as a bonus.
 Groups will be eager to share nacho platters, chicken wings, and queso dip served in a hot skillet with chorizo and warm tortillas.
+Buckets of Dos Equis, Dos Equis Ambar, Heineken, Heineken Light, Tecate, or Carta Blanca are $23 during games.
 A lounge on the second floor is available for private bookings.

 How to book: Book a reservation via OpenTable.

 Your best bet for watching Raiders games in Summerlin has a loose, rustic vibe with six ten-foot 4k projection screens.
-The regular happy hour is 4–6 pm with $4 bottles or drafts, $5 well drinks, $6 wine, $20 beer buckets, $16 pitchers, and half-off starters.
-If you plan to stick around to celebrate a win (or mourn a loss) after the game, your entire tab is half-off 10 pm–7 am.
+The regular happy hour deals ($4 bottles or drafts, $5 well drinks, $6 wine, $20 beer buckets, $16 pitchers, and half-off starters) apply during all NFL games.
+If you plan to stick around to celebrate a win (or mourn a loss) after the game, your entire tab is 25% off 10 pm–7 am.